Khrystya20/Iac_Automation_configuration/README.md

 ### Run Terraform First

-Navigate to the `terraform/` directory:
+Navigate to the Terraform directory and apply the infrastructure setup:

 ```bash
 cd terraform